Ethiopian cabbage is an ancient variety with high nutritional value

 Ethiopian cabbage will cross with other Brassicas and several plants need to be kept for seed so they can pollinate each other.
 Harvest seed when the pods are brown and crisp.
 Put the seed heads in a fertilizer bag and then stomp on it.
 The small black/brown seeds will fall to the bottom of the bag.
 Store seed in a dark cool dry place as will other seeds.

-This seed can be located through the Mullumbimby Community Gardens in New South Wales Australia.
+This seed can be purchased from our shop.
 To prepare for eating you can try this recipe.
 Chop the vegetable finely, saute some onion in coconut oil until clear, then add chilli (no seeds) and then cabbage.
 Add a little water and steam off.
 It can also be added to soups and stews.
+Another great option is to slice up and steam with mustard greens, tomato, garlic and salted cod.